 Swan Bicycle for 2 persons costs DKK 75 per ½ hour, DKK 100 per hour.

 Larger (non-swan) paddle boats can accommodate 5 and 7 passengers for a little more.

 So there you have it.
 Summer fun that can be sustainable too.
 Looking for last year’s summertime list?
 Click the link below for a few more fun in the sun (and maybe not sun – it IS Denmark) options.

 Summer in Copenhagen.
 It’s amazing here.
 And we earned it.
 It was dark, dank and cold in December.
 But now, the Danish summer days are long.
 Full of that Nordic light we all so craved over winter.
-At midsummer’s peak, celebrated on the 23rd of June with the annual Sankt Hans aften festivities, the sun shines 17.5 hours in Copenhagen.
+At midsummer’s peak, celebrated on the 23rd of June with the annual Sankt Hans Aften festivities, the sun shines 17.5 hours in Copenhagen.
 The swing feels radical in contrast to the average 7 hours of daylight back in December.
-But it’s sommer now in Denmark.
+But it’s summer now in Denmark, or sommer in Danish.
 And there is so much to love about summer in Copenhagen.

 Winter in Denmark can feel long, dark and damp.
 When the little white lights of a perfect Dansk Jul are boxed up and put away ‘til next… October, the limited daylight of January and into February here can be challenging.
 But if you are lucky and like manna from heaven, the city becomes blanketed in fluffy white flaked goodness – watch out – Copenhagen’s charm shifts into overdrive.
 Snow.
 Snow.
 Snow!
 Sne in Danish.